ivanovemo/Programming-Fundamentals-with-C-Sharp/README.md

 # Programming-Fundamentals-with-C-Sharp
-This is repository with solved problems in SoftUni Course: Programming Fundamentals with C# - September 2022.
+This is repository with solved problems in SoftUni Course: Programming Fundamentals with C# - September 2022
-Basic Syntax - Exercise